 Any physical activity can be beneficial but speaking to your doctor before starting any new exercise regime is recommended.
 Here are some options of exercises you can do:

-• Walking and running is a great form of exercise for setting goals.
+- Walking and running is a great form of exercise for setting goals.
 Being outdoors is also beneficial as the link between mental health and nature is widely discussed.

-• Exercise classes are good for socialising with like-minded people in a fun, safe environment.
+- Exercise classes are good for socialising with like-minded people in a fun, safe environment.

-• A gym workout could be great for motivation and encouragement.
+- A gym workout could be great for motivation and encouragement.
 You will also have different equipment to try out, which makes the workout more diverse.

-• Yoga is a gentle and low impact exercise that can help you relax and reduce stress through breathing and stretching.
+- Yoga is a gentle and low-impact exercise that can help you relax and reduce stress through breathing and stretching.

-• Swimming is a calming and rhythmic exercise which can help you release tension and boost your mood.
+- Swimming is a calming and rhythmic exercise which can help you release tension and boost your mood.
 The colour blue is also known for having a soothing effect, helping to alleviate stress.

-Exercising can have many positive effects on mental health, but on the other hand, lack of exercise can be detrimental to mental and emotional wellbeing.
+Exercising can have many positive effects on mental health, but on the other hand, lack of exercise can be detrimental to mental and emotional well-being.
 Without exercise, we become physically and mentally lethargic, leaving us feeling demotivated and discouraged.
-A sedentary lifestyle means negative emotions can fester and intensify, leading us to spiral further into low mood.
+A sedentary lifestyle means negative emotions can fester and intensify, leading us to spiral further into low moods.
 When mood is low, you lack the motivation or energy to exercise and so it becomes a vicious cycle which is often difficult to break.

 Further support

 If you are struggling with your mental health, there are many resources and organisations available to help you.
-Samaritans run a helpline which is open 24 hours a day, seven days a week, while Mental Health Innovations offer a free 24/7 confidential text messaging support service.
+Samaritans run a helpline which is open 24 hours a day, seven days a week, while Mental Health Innovations offers a free 24/7 confidential text messaging support service.
 For urgent mental health support, contact your nearest local NHS mental health helpline or talk to your doctor.

 We also have a number of useful articles on our website, including Simple ways to boost your energy and Looking after your mental health in winter.
 To find out more about the benefits of exercising, check out 4 less obvious health benefits of regular exercise.